Favourited 480 times

 We don't usually host people for less than 3-4 weeks.

-A brand new tiny house beside the lake, with beds, furniture, slow burning wood stove, dry toilet and kitchenette (to prepare for instance a tea at night), plus access to the house (where we prepare meals) during the day.
+A brand new tiny house, made of 6 different wood cut on our land, located beside the lake, with beds, furniture, slow burning wood stove, dry toilet and kitchenette (to prepare for instance a tea at night), plus access to the house (where we prepare meals) during the day.
 There in no electricity in that tiny, light is provided by rechargeable lamps (to recharge in the house or by solar cells).
 In early spring and late fall we also can install a bed in the honey house, with electricity, heating and water.
 We have meals together (we eat excellent organic food only and we are real foodies) so we cannot host people who have fancy and complicate eating tastes (vegan, paleo, gluten free and other).
 We can accomodate ovo lacto vegeterians helping to prepare some of the meals.